Please follow & like us :)

 • Combine the confectioners sugar and pineapple juice.
 Stir or whisk until the frosting is thick but pourable.

-• Frost the cookies using small spatula or the back of a teaspoon.
+• Frost the cookies using small spatula or dunk the tops of the cookies in the frosting.
 Set the cookies on the wire rack and allow the frosting to set before storing.

 Nutrition